 Theming and Other Attractions

 Coney Island is in some sense, the most classical amusement park in the world.
 It's place in Amusement Park History is sealed in stone along with Disneyland and Tivoli Gardens.
 So in that sense, it's kind of cool to be walking in the middle of Theme Park History.
 You'll recognize the place due to all the movies it's appeared in.
 But fame aside, Coney Island is just a really fun amusement park to be in.
-Now granted, it's kind of frustrating to visit since it's technically 3 different parks, but as long as you get the right wristband, you should be good to get on all the rides at all the parks.
+Now granted, it's kind of frustrating to visit since it's technically 2 different parks.
+But just get two wristbands.
 And it's just a really fun theme park to visit.
 It's got all the classic rides such as the Coney Island Cyclone and Deno's Wonder Wheel which are great and all.
 But the modern Zamperla rides that have been added in the last few years are fun too.
-I mean, I'm really curious to get back and see just how Thunderbolt ends up being.
 This new Coney Island appears to be a very pleasent mix of old and new while still maintaining the classic charm that all the movies capture at Coney Island.
 I'd definetly recommend visiting the park while you're visiting New York City.
 It's easy to reach using public transportation and has a wide variety of rides to enjoy.
 Get out to Coney Island and soak in the charm and history it has to offer.